Municipal and School Board Election

 Foot paddles and Sip-and-Puff assistive technology are also available for voters unable to use the touch screen or touch pad and allow them to vote autonomously.

-To vote in the October 26, 2026 municipal election, you must be:
+To vote in Leamington's Municipal Election on October 26, 2026, you must be:

 • A resident of Leamington, or the owner or tenant of land of lands in Leamington, or the spouse of such non-resident owner or tenant